MarK9992/akka-sample/README.md

 # akka-sample
-Akka basic Scala and Java code samples
+Akka basic Scala and Java code samples for an Akka feedback presentation at Thales Services Lyon.